Nick-Huettl/Nick-Huettl/README.md

 # Hello, I'm Nick
 <a href="https://linkedin.com/in/nick-huettl-b6abb6315"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent college graduate passionate about advancing my knowledge and hands-on experience in the Cybersecurity field.
+Cybersecurity graduate focused on blue team operations with hands-on experience in SIEM configuration, alert triage, and SOC automation through lab environments.

 ## Objective

-While Cybersecurity is a broad and constantly evolving field, I'm currently focused on strengthening my blue team skill set.
-My short-term goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst, where I can apply my learning in real-world detection and response operations.
+My short-term goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst, where I can contribute to real-world detection and response operations while continuing to grow my blue team skill set.

 ## My Certifications